ilqim/ilqim/README.md

 I work across the stack — web applications with Angular and TypeScript, and real-time systems in Unity and Unreal Engine 5.
 I have 3 years of hands-on experience building games (C#, C++) alongside my web development work, and I'm also interested in AI and image processing.

+- 🎮 3 years of game development — Unity, Unreal Engine 5, C#, C++
 - 🖥️ Full-stack web development — Angular, TypeScript, SCSS
-- 🎮 3 years of game development — Unity, Unreal Engine 5, C#, C++
 - 🧠 Interested in AI & image processing
-- 🏆 Game jam participant (OstimJam, MağaraJam, Jamination)
+- 🏆 Game jam participant
-- 💬 Ask me about Angular, Unity, Unreal Engine, C#/C++, or image processing

 ---